We’re here to help.

 - We DO NOT make guests entering our shelters take a breathalyzer test, unless required for those in a bed contracted by the Department of Veterans Affairs.

 We serve unaccompanied men ages 18 and older.
-For admittance as a guest into our shelter, one must be literally homeless within Mecklenburg County for at least 72 hours.
+For admittance as a guest into our shelter, one must be literally homeless and must have resided within Mecklenburg County for at least 72 hours.